grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 can be included by concatenating a double quoted string that contains a backtick using `+`.

-A multiline raw string will be interpretted exactly as written:
+A multiline raw string is interpreted exactly as written:

 ```river
 `Hello,